chemica/ruby/README.md

 > readable.
 The following rules describe what you should comment and where.
 But
 > remember: while comments are very important, the best code is
 > self-documenting.
 Giving sensible names to types and variables is much better
 > than using obscure names that you must then explain through comments.
+Use
+> small methods with a single, clear purpose.
+Consider encapsulating complex
+> conditional boolean logic into clearly named methods.
+Encapsulate complexity
+> behind a simple interface.

 > When writing your comments, write for your audience: the next contributor who
 > will need to understand your code.
 Be generous — the next one may be you!